python-poetry/cleo/tests/fixtures/application_1.md

 * Accept value: yes
 * Is value required: yes
 * Is multiple: no
-* Description: The output format (txt, xml, json, or md)
+* Description: The output format (txt, json, or md)
 * Default: `txt`

 **raw:**